Full-Length Plays

 Dedicated to everyone who seeks the light in their life, and to bring that light to others.

-Read Strange Light at New Play Exchange.
+Read Strange Light on NPX

 A gay man and a gay woman who have known each other since their childhood together as 'red diaper babies' meet to exchange materials from thirty years earlier when they had worked to save each other's lives.
 The woman, then in prison and an anti-imperialist political radical, had been languishing in solitary with only her attorney as a contact.
 The man, her childhood friend, is dealing with the confusion surrounding the onset of the AIDS crisis, while navigating a life of freeliving and a thirst for deeper meaning.
 As the two reconnect, the shared memories help them emerge from their isolation and distress.
 'Synchronicity' is ultimately a play about the hope of the human spirit.
 2m, 2w.
 Semi-Finalist, O'Neill Theater Center Conference.A woman with radical political beliefs is languishing in prison in the mid-1980s when she hears from a gay man she knows from childhood.
 As the two reconnect, their interactions help them emerge from real and cultural constraints that are stifling them.
 2m, 2w.